eric-bach/schedular/Tasks.md

 - [x] As a user I want to be able to book an appointment
 - [x] As a user I want a confirmation of a booked appointment
 - [x] As a user I want to receive a confirmation email for an appointment
-- [x] As a user I want to see my past/upcoming appointments
+- [x] As a user I want to see my upcoming appointments
 - [] As a user I want the ability to cancel an appointment
 - [] As a user I want to receive notification email of an upcoming appointment
+- [] As a user I want to see my past appointments

 # Admin